 7. If we ever get a dog, it’s for sure allowed on the couch.
 He disagrees.
 Plus he wants a classically good looking dog like a German Shepherd or a Lab.
 I’m looking for more wrinkles than an elephant and a face that only a mother could love.

 8. I desperately want him to dress up as Ellen DeGeneres for Halloween because all he would have to do is wear a suit and dance a little.
 Last year, I wanted him to be the *Spooky Mulder to my Dana Scully.
-But we haven’t spent many Halloweens together so he has never dressed up with me except for one half-ass **cowboy and Indian costume in Atlantic City!
+But we haven’t spent many Halloweens together so he has never dressed up with me except for one half-ass **cowboy and Indian costume in Atlantic City, which was problematic for so many reasons.

 On the plane back to Pittsburgh, I sat behind this ***inane couple.
 They looked alike, talked in the same pitch, and giggled simultaneously at the same stupid jokes.
 They were the same garden.
 It was like sitting behind the twins from The Shining.
 I’m lucky that my boyfriend doesn’t mirror me, or me him.